Cyclone1070/docsreader/src/tailwind/markdown/docs/installation/framework-guides/nextjs.md

 #### Create your project

 Start by creating a new Next.js project if you don’t have one set up already.
-The most common approach is to use<!-- --> [Create Next App](https://nextjs.org/docs/api-reference/create-next-app).
+The most common approach is to use [Create Next App](https://nextjs.org/docs/api-reference/create-next-app).

 Terminal